 After starting this blog in June 2010, whenever I planned a ride I also imagined myself writing a story about it.
 This awareness helped expose negative and energy-wasting elements that had intruded into my riding.

-In those initial years of riding long, I developed a level of understanding of my body with regard to the brevets over a few seasons of randonneuring.
-I figured out how to get myself around a course without too much drama, but I realized that at some point I had started to fret about my “place” in the randonneuring community.
+In those initial years of riding long, I developed a new level of understanding of my body.
+I eventually figured out how to get myself around a course without too much drama, but I realized that at some point I had started to fret about my “place” in the randonneuring community.

 I worried I was not measuring up, not doing as well as I should, that I was perhaps even a randonneur poseur.
 This self-defeating attitude began to permeate my ride experiences.

 The inception of this blog and the idea that the ride would also include or result in a story became another way for me to visualize and anticipate my ride experience prior to it actually taking place.

 I did not want a brevet to be overtaken with how I perceived I was doing relative to everyone else, and wondering if I did not measure up because I wasn’t as fast as so-and-so or wasn’t riding as much as so-and-so.
 I know this may sound silly to all of you, but I’m telling you, I wasted time pondering these things and my blog ride reports really helped me refocus.

 Brevets are one of the ways that I spend my leisure time, and I do not want my leisure time to be a big puddle of negative.
 My aim is a net enjoyable experience.
 Isn’t that part of why it’s called leisure time?